Lesson in a school for orphans in Uganda that is supported by Save the Children, one of Sida's framework organisations.

 See a list of Sida’s frame organisations and how to seek assistance from them.

-Learn more about different projects from the Sida project database.
+Learn more about different projects from the Sida CSO-database.
 The database contains information on the activities of Swedish civil society organizations and their partners engaged in developing countries with support from Sida.